lkubb/continuity.nvim/README.md

 --- Called after restoring everything, receives the data returned by `on_save`.
 ---@param data any Data returned by `on_save`
----@param opts continuity.core.snapshot.Context
+---@param opts finni.core.snapshot.Context
 ---@param buflist string[]
 M.on_post_load = function(data)
   -- This is run after the buffers, windows, and tabs are restored end

---- Called when continuity gets configured.
+--- Called when Finni gets configured.
 --- This function is optional.
 ---@param data table Configuration data passed in the config (in `extensions.<extension_name>`) M.config = function(data)